Desert View Drive: The Grand Canyon Watchtower

 The Grand Canyon Watchtower is found at Desert View Point and is a pretty cool building to explore.
 You enter through a gift shop and make your way up four flights of stairs to the top.
 Each floor is circular with petroglyph drawings on the walls and windows to view the canyon.

 When visiting the Grand Canyon in Arizona be sure to take the drive and tour the watch tower.
 Mary Colter designed the watch tower to offer visitors “the widest possible view of the Grand Canyon.”
-It was built by Fred Harvey and the Santa Fe Railroad and opened to the public in 1933.

-Exploring the Watchtower at the Grand Canyon
+Explore the Grand Canyon Watchtower

 The paths are wide leading to the watch tower and you have wonderful views from both inside and outside of the Grand Canyon.
 You will make your way past the bathrooms and general store to your right.

 The Watch Tower is attached to a gift shop.
 Walk into the gift shop and up the stairs to view the inside of the watch tower.
 Inside the tower you’ll find four sets of winding stairs that each lead to a circular room with views of the canyon.
-A short climb up 85 stairs you’ll find yourself on the observation deck with 365 degree views of the Grand Canyon.

-Views From the Tower
+Views From the Grand Canyon Tower

 If you veer to the left off the first flight of stairs you will come to a rooftop with a great view of the canyon.

-In the middle of each floor is a cutout circle, so you can view all of the floors from above.
-The sides of this circle shows petroglyphs.
 Each floor has different paintings on the wall.
 At 7,522 feet, the elevation from the fourth floor of the Watch Tower is the highest on the South Rim.

-There are however several high power binoculars and huge window glass to take in the view.
-It is overlooking Desert View Point.
 If you choose to continue walking down the pathway instead of entering the watch tower, you will have a fantastic views from Desert View Point.
-For those who say the Colorado River is always muddy, this photo shows it is really blue sometimes.
-This photo was taken in the month of May.

-Desert View vantage point gives visitors an expansive view of the landscape.
-You can easily see the Colorado River from this vantage point.
-From this vantage point you will have a fantastic view of Cedar Point Mesa and of the Painted Desert
+From this vantage point you will also have a fantastic view of Cedar Point Mesa and of the Painted Desert